pymupdf/PyMuPDF/docs/faq.rst

 How to Add and Modify Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In PyMuPDF, new annotations are added via :ref:`Page` methods.
-To keep code duplication effort small, we only offer a minimal set of options here.
-For example, to add a 'Circle' annotation, only the containing rectangle can be specified.
-The result is a circle (or ellipsis) with white interior, black border and a line width of 1, exactly fitting into the rectangle.
-To adjust the annot's appearance, :ref:`Annot` methods must then be used.
-After having made all required changes, the annot's :meth:`Annot.update` methods must be invoked to finalize all your changes.
+In PyMuPDF, new annotations can be added added via :ref:`Page` methods.
+Once an annotation exists, it can be modified to a large extent using methods of the :ref:`Annot` class.

+In contrast to many other tools, initial insert of annotations happens with a minimum number of properties.
+We leave it to the programmer to e.g. set attributes like author, creation date or subject.

 As an overview for these capabilities, look at the following script that fills a PDF page with most of the available annotations.
 Look in the next sections for more special situations: